 Focus on how you feel and how you perform: This is always going to be more rewarding than just focusing on weight, and might actually keep you more motivated to keep going.
 By focusing on things like improved energy levels, better digestion, and increased physical performance, you can see the positive impact that your nutrition plan is having on your overall health and wellbeing.

-By tracking more than just our weight, we can stop giving the scale so much power over our thoughts and behaviors.
+By tracking more than just your weight, you can stop giving the scale so much power over your thoughts and behaviors.
 I hope this episode has given you some inspiration for other ways to track your progress… and maybe even break up with your scale!

 Thanks for listening!
 Be sure to tune in to all the episodes to get more advice for reaching your health goals with a macros approach.

 - Macros Made Easy – Get on the waitlist to learn when we enroll next and qualify for exclusive bonuses.
 This is a professional led, self-paced online course that teaches you how to track macros—the stress-free way.
 Learn how to eat for your unique needs so you can be in the driver’s seat of how you look, feel and perform without relying on a restrictive diet plan ever again.